 Brian Nixon Family Farms was established in 2008.
 An opportunity presented itself for a new generation to make a positive contribution to the agricultural community.
-Brian, his wife, Rachel, and their three children work to be good stewards of the land.
+Brian, his wife, Rachel, and their five children work to be good stewards of the land.
 Brian's parents, Don and Susie Nixon, also contribute to the success of Brian Nixon Family Farms.

 Don Nixon planted his first acre of corn with a four row planter in 1964 at the age of 14.
 He bought his first farm consisting of 209 acres in 1971 at the age of 21 while serving in the United States Army.

 Don married Susie in 1973 and they had three children, Brian, Emily and Bradley.
 In 1980, the family moved to a home they had built on Nixon Road.
 Susie taught school at Pleasant View Elementary School while while Don farmed with his dad and brothers.